machinewrapped/StereogrammerOS/README.md

 Whether anybody out there still cares about the Autostereogram and would appreciate a utility for generating them remains to be discovered.

+If you just want to use the application, download Stereogrammer64.zip and unzip/install.